Shortsub/report/README.md

 ## Reporting

-For reporting an issus use the following link:
+To report an issue use the following link.

 * https://github.com/Shortsub/report/issues

-### Reporting a Vulnerability
+#### Reporting a Vulnerability

-For security issues read the security policy here:
+To read the security policy for reporting an security issues use the following link.

 * https://github.com/Shortsub/report/security